uberto/kondor-json/README.md

 You can choose which fields to serialize or even use functions, and for deserialization you don't have to use the constructor.

-TODO: example of class with private constructor and custom serializer/deserializer
+TODO: add example of class with private constructor and custom serializer/deserializer

 ## Integration with Http4k